0fajarpurnama0/0fajarpurnama0.github.io/_posts/2021-05-03-quick-guide-crypto.md

 *   Higher liquidity because there are more users from all over the world.
 *   More financial products, other than trading there are futures trading, earning interest, crypto credit cards, and participate in promos.

+[Click here for quick guide to Kucoin Mobile](https://0fajarpurnama0.github.io/cryptocurrency/2021/05/11/quick-guide-kucoin-mobile).
 If you are very literate in information communication technology (ICT) like many Millennials and Generation Z today, then you probably do not need the further details.
 Like myself, I just need what application to install and I will explore myself.
 However, for those who are not ICT literate like the older generations, I will prepare the details in separate articles.
 I originally wanted to stack them here, but 40 images is just too much.
 Serious learners will probably be pleased but most people will probably be overwhelmed which is not a good marketing for crypto.
 Therefore, stay tune as this article will updated with hyperlinks to the detailed guide.
 Since most people today preferred to use smartphone, I will cover all of the detail guides screenshots in smartphone.
 Even my parents, uncles, and aunts are trading stocks and cryptocurrencies today, all because the applications are available on their mobile device where if the applications are only on desktop, they probably would have been too lazy to try.

 ## Mirrors